Winchester

-On this walk. children will enjoy taking the high road along the viaduct, exploring the ruins of Wolvesey Palace and the many opportunities to get close to the River Itchen.
+On this walk, children will enjoy taking the high road along the viaduct, exploring the ruins of Wolvesey Castle, getting cake from Hospital of St. Cross, going inside the City Mill and the many opportunities to get close to the River Itchen.

 The Basics

-Parking: There is a small, free car park on Garnier Road, beside the bridge (Postcode: SO23 9NP - W3W: residual/lads/rinses).
-If this is full there are other options including the nearby park and ride or using a city centre car park and starting the loop at another point.
+Parking: There is a small, free car park on Garnier Road, beside the bridge (Postcode: SO23 9NP - W3W: ///residual.lads.rinses).
+If this is full there is also some parking at the side of Garnier Road.
+Other options include the nearby park and ride or Chesil Street multi storey.

-Leave plenty of time for this walk beside the River Itchen as there is a wealth of diversions on route including St Catherine’s Hill, Hockley Viaduct, Hospital of St. Cross, Wolvesey Palace and Winchester Cathedral.
+Leave plenty of time for this walk beside the River Itchen as there is a wealth of diversions en route including St Catherine’s Hill, Hockley Viaduct, Hospital of St. Cross, Wolvesey Castle, Winchester City Mill and Winchester Cathedral.
+We think this could win the award for the walk with the most places to stop!

 The Route

-2. If you are not climbing the hill, continue along the riverside path until you go under a brick bridge.
+2. Continue along the riverside path until you go under a brick bridge.
 Just after the bridge, you will be presented with a choice of three paths.
-The right hand one will take you across to the other side of the water meadows and is suitable for pushchairs.
-The middle path will take you up onto Hockley Viaduct.
-Although you can get onto the viaduct with a pushchair, you will not be able to continue at the other side.
-The description will now follow the route over the viaduct and pushchairs can pick up the description again at point 4.
+The right hand one will take you across to the other side of the water meadows on a shorter circuit and the middle one will take you on our full route and onto Hockley Viaduct (although you can get onto the viaduct with a pushchair, you will not be able to continue at the other side, so pushchairs should take the right-hand path and re-join the description in section four below).

 3. Cross the viaduct and go through a barrier on the other side to emerge at a busy road.
-Turn left and walk along the grass verge for a short distance before spying a narrow and well hidden footpath on your left that will be virtually behind you by the time you see it.
+Turn left and walk along the grass verge for a short distance before spying a narrow footpath on your left that doubles back.
 Go down the path getting away from the road and the arches of the viaduct will come into view.
 Take the gate at the end of the path to go under the viaduct and come out in a cow meadow.
 Do not be afraid, the cows are behind an electric fence.
 Walk to the opposite side of the meadow to another gate and then enter another meadow.
 The path is less obvious in this one, but just stick in the same direction and head to the gate on the other side.

-4. Here the route meets up again with those that chose the shorter/pushchair friendly route.
-Cross over the paved lane and go into the gate, entering the land of Hospital of St Cross.
-Stick to the same path the whole way as you pass the monastery on your left and glimpses of the river to your right.
-There is a tea room at the monastery, open to the public.
+4. Cross over the paved lane (or turn right if coming from the pushchair/shorter route) and go through the gate, entering the land of Hospital of St Cross.
+Stick to the same path, in the same direction, as you go through a number of gates and pass the ‘hospital’ on your left.
+There is a tea room at Hospital of St. Cross which is open to the public during the spring and summer.

-5. Continue along the path in the same direction.
-You will have some more glimpses of the river, including a shallow spot where dogs and children may like to paddle.
-Keep going past a church, meeting Garnier Road.
-If you want to cut the route short, a right turn here along the road will take you back to your car.
+5. Continue along the path in the same direction after The Hospital of St. Cross and you will have some more glimpses of the river, including a shallow spot where dogs and children may like to paddle and climb trees.
+Keep going until you meet Garnier Road (If you want to cut the route short, a right turn here along the road will take you back to your car).

 6. To see more of the sights on this walk, continue over the road and along the riverside path, soon passing Winchester College on your left.
 After the college, the river turns a sharp right and the path ends at a road called College Walk.
 Turn right here and walk along the street.
-Take the first left and along this street you will see signs for the entrance to Wolvesey Palace (English Heritage, free).
+Take the first left and then turn right at the end of the street, where you will immediately see signs for the entrance to Wolvesey Castle (English Heritage, free).
+Walk over the painted letters saying, ‘no vehicular access’ and continue forward towards the river again.

 Did you know?